 Gosse's answer, spelled out in Omphalos, was Prochronism, a term he coined to argue that all life moves in a circle, and that in creating living organisms, God had to create the remains of extinct ones, too, complete with their coprolites.
 In a book riddled with weird pictures and purple prose, he "reasoned":

 It may be objected that, to assume the world to have been created with fossil skeletons in its crust — skeletons of animals that never really existed — is to charge the Creator with forming objects whose sole purpose was to deceive us.
 The reply is obvious.
 Were the concentric timber-rings of a created tree formed merely to deceive?
 Were the growth lines of a created shell intended to deceive?
 Was the navel of the created man intended to deceive him into the persuasion that he had had a parent? . . .
 I distinctly reply, No!

 Of the original run of Omphalos, thousands of copies remained unsold.
 Thinking the highfalutin title itself was the problem, the book was reissued with a more pedestrian title of Creation but it didn't help.
 Omphalos was a failure, but contrary to the popular version of the story, Gosse didn't sink irretrievably into melancholy afterwards.
 He remarried, and continued publishing popular books, including the very successful The Romance of Natural History.
-Among the colorful tidbits of natural history Romance covered were tales of the African unicorn — reportedly called a Ndzoodzoo by locals, and equipped with a forehead horn that could be "curled up at pleasure, like an elephant's proboscis."
 Still, Gosse tasted bitter disappointment as his death neared.
-He had not expected to die.
-He had expected to be lifted into heaven when Christ returned to earth.
+He had apparently not expected to die.
+He had expected to be lifted into heaven when Christ returned to Earth.